+PARAMETER

+DESCRIPTION

+ThreatQ Host

-PARAMETER DESCRIPTION ThreatQ Host This is the host of the ThreatQ instance, either the IP Address or Hostname as resolvable by ThreatQ.
-ThreatQ Client ID This is the OAuth id that can be found at Settings Gear \rightarrow User Management \rightarrow API details within the user's details.
-ThreatQ Username This is the Email Address of the user in the ThreatQ System for integrations.
+This is the host of the ThreatQ instance, either the IP Address or Hostname as resolvable by ThreatQ.

+PARAMETER DESCRIPTION ThreatQ Client ID This is the OAuth id that can be found at Settings Gear → User Management → API details within the user's details.
+ThreatQ Username This is the email address of the user in the ThreatQ System that will manange integrations.
 ThreatQ Password The password for the above ThreatQ account.
-Status This is the default status for objects that are created by this Integration.